judell/community-calendar/README.md

 2. **Event Localization and Conversion**:
    - Each event is processed by `parse_and_localize_event`.
    - This function handles the conversion from source to target timezone.
-   - It also calculates a `grouping_date` based on the event's original date in the source timezone.
+   - It calculates a `grouping_date` based on the event's date in the target timezone.

 3. **Event Grouping**:
    - The `group_events_by_date` function uses the `grouping_date` to place events in the correct day.
-   - This prevents issues where timezone conversions might shift an event to a different day.
+   - This ensures events are displayed on the day they occur in the target timezone.

 4. **All-Day Event Handling**:
    - All-day events are detected in `parse_and_localize_event`.
-   - These events are not converted to the target timezone to prevent date shifts.
+   - These events maintain their original date to prevent unintended shifts across date boundaries.

 ## Considerations for Developers